Students speak: What it’s like to attend a dance boarding school

 Opportunities to collaborate with students in other arts disciplines

-Some boarding schools with dance departments also have programs in other disciplines.
-If the school has a major system, almost like a college or university, you might get to rub shoulders with peers who are studying theatre, visual arts, music, and more.
+Interlochen's dance boarding school connects frequently with the Academy's programs in other disciplines, so students get to rub shoulders with peers who are studying theatre, visual arts, music, and more.
 The conversations you have and the projects you complete together will prepare you for the professional world, where your ability to collaborate can be a vital skill.

 As a freshman, Lindy Sloan has already had several opportunities to collaborate with students in other programs.
 “We had a concert in the first semester with dancers improvising to percussion students who were improvising, all based on a particular painting,” she says.
 “We weren't required to do it.
 But a couple of my friends and I thought it would be really cool.
 We had friends who were percussionists, and we were like, ‘Why don't we do this?’”